 The Case-Mix Index (CMI) has been defined in many ways.
 One definition might read "a relative value assigned to a diagnostic-related group."
 Another may be "a rough estimate of how sick a hospital's patients are."
 Yet another could be "an indicator of how much reimbursement is expected by the hospital."
 All these definitions point to one fact: The CMI is a measure used by a variety of healthcare personnel in a variety of ways.
-Today we will begin our exploration of this multi-faceted number.
+This week we will begin our exploration of this multi-faceted number.

 So, where to start?
 Let's first look at a MS-DRGs, an essential component of the CMI formula.

 Hospitals are paid for services by sending the treatment data on a patient to a third-party payer (Medicare or an insurance company) and then receiving a reimbursement.
 To avoid hospitals sending these payers a bunch of invoices with all different kinds of data in different formats, the Centers for Medicare and Medicaid Services (CMS) decided to standardize the data in the 1980s, and the insurance companies followed their lead.
 The result was the creation of Medicare Severity-Diagnostic Related Groups (MS-DRG), 700+ standardized diagnoses into which all patients were sorted.
 All patients with pneumonia would be in the pneumonia MS-DRG, all heart transplant patients in the heart transplant MS-DRG, etc.

 The MS-DRG further specifies the diagnosis by adding a degree of severity for each DRG: